-Since the posting of our draft report, we have removed donanemab from this assessment because the manufacturer announced they received a complete response letter for accelerated approval.
-Additionally, we have updated the baseline characteristics of the model to no longer include evidence from donanemab and we have updated the price for lecanemab now that the wholesale acquisition cost is available.
+Since the posting of our draft report, we have updated the baseline characteristics of the model to no longer include evidence from donanemab and we have updated the price for lecanemab now that the wholesale acquisition cost is available.
+No changes were made to the cost-effectiveness analysis since the evidence report.